 Ireland is an island in the North Atlantic ocean.
 “Ireland” is one of two countries that are located on the Irish isle.
 The Republic of Ireland is the proper name for “Ireland,” an independent country that is a member of the European Union.
 Northern Ireland is the name of the other country on Ireland, and is a member of the United Kingdom along with Scotland, Wales, and England.

 Ireland has a very rich past, and is known for its friendly population.
 Its contribution to literature written in English and indeed other languages is immense.

 The common room

 Students are housed in fully-furnished, en-suite single rooms in the UCD residence halls, sharing kitchen and living areas.
+Bed linens, kitchen equipment and dishes will be provided, but students will need to provide their own towels.
 The accommodations include wireless internet service and washing machines.
 Students are expected to keep their apartments clean and in the order they were during move-in.
 Any damage will be assessed at the end of the program.

 Accommodations are provided for the duration of the program only.
 It is not possible to get into the apartments before the official start of the program.
 Students wishing to arrive a few days early may request recommendations for economical hotels and hostels in Dublin.

 Participants will make their own travel arrangements to Dublin, taking advantage of any frequent-flyer options and/or internet specials available to them.
 A list of travel agencies and internet resources will be provided.
 The cost of travel is not included in the program fee.